ptsk5/wfcsharp/README.md

 ## API endpoints

 - `/weatherforecast` - `WeatherForecast` endpoint
-- `/swagger/index.html` - the Swagger page (not available in the container)
+- `/swagger/index.html` - the Swagger page

 ## Build an image and push it to the image repository